Papered Over No. 1

 Papered Over No. 1 is on show in this prestigious in-house exhibition at the London headquarters of the international law firm Freshfields.
 More than 90 works of art will be exhibited across eleven working floors through the year.
 The exhibition is organised by the specialist art consultancy Art Acumen, who work with private collectors and corporate clients to curate collections and stage exhibitions.
-I was invited by Art Acumen to submit work from the Papered Over series, and was honoured to learn No. 1 was selected for this important exhibition.

 No. 1 was one of two new large monochrome drawings featured in my solo exhibition 'Pale Grey Castle' at The Old Court artspace, Windsor in the summer of 2020.
 It marked the beginning of a new direction for my art.

 I had been looking for a way to combine my love of layers, grid structure, mark-making and patterns.
 It was also important that the drawing should have a tonal range from dense black to white.
 As I cast an eye around the studio for the paper best suited to this project, I remembered my stash of uncut litho-printed pages from my Windsor Emporium Sketchbook.